 These emulators, ranging from one-line climate models to models with tens of thousands lines of code, are only useful if their inherent simplifications and parameterisations nonetheless produce reasonable behaviour (for their limited domains of interest).
 As a result, a systematic way to assess these emulators is required.
 This is what RCMIP is about.

 RCMIP provides a standard protocol for one-line models, simple and reduced complexity models (henceforth we refer to the whole basket of models as RCMs) to perform experiments based on a common set of assumptions.
-Further, alongside a dedicated Python package (pyrcmip) and related CMIP6 data processing, RCMIP's protocol facilitates direct comparison with latest CMIP6 results.
+We aim to do this with dedicated tooling (e.g. pyrcmip, although this may be upgraded) and RCM-relevant gridded data processing (e.g. CMIP6 data processing) and facilitation of direct comparison with gridded model results.
 This provides a standardised test of the ability of RCMs to replicate ESM projections for e.g. surface air temperatures, ocean heat uptake, gas cycles, effective radiative forcing and sea level rise.

 RCMIP takes place over multiple stages (see the Phases, manuscripts and data section).
 Participation in RCMIP is open to all modelling groups who have peer-reviewed scientific papers that document their models or applications.
 If you have an idea for a phase of RCMIP, please don't hestitate to reach out.
 All data submitted to RCMIP will be published in dedicated data archives under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license (see data archives in the Phases, manuscripts and data section).

 To our knowledge, RCMIP constitutes the first systematic intercomparison project among reduced-complexity climate models.
 The longest tradition of systematic intercomparisons is without doubt those performed by the coupled model community while models of intermediate complexity (EMICs) have also performed systematic intercomparisons in the past.
-RCMIP is lucky to build on the work by many others to compare RCMs e.g. van Vuuren et al. Climatic Change 2011.
+RCMIP is lucky to build on the work by many others to compare RCMs.
 Nonetheless, we believe that RCMIP presents a significant step forward in terms of standardisation, reproducibility and automation.

 The RCMIP project is supervised by a Panel of international stakeholders (Malte Meinshausen, Maisa Corradi, Piers Forster, Jan Fuglestvedt, Joeri Rogelj, Steven Smith).
-The RCMIP secretariat is at the Climate & Energy College of the University of Melbourne, headed by Zebedee Nicholls, a modeller with experience developing both the FaIR and MAGICC reduced-complexity models, a developer of the OpenSCM toolbox and Contributing Author to multiple chapters in AR6 Working Group 1 and Working Group 3, and Malte Meinshausen, lead developer of MAGICC, contributor to multiple IPCC reports and Lead Author in the IPCC AR6 Working Group I.
+The RCMIP secretariat is at the University of Melbourne, headed by Zebedee Nicholls, a modeller with experience developing both the FaIR and MAGICC reduced-complexity models, a developer of the OpenSCM toolbox and Contributing Author to multiple chapters in AR6 Working Group 1 and Working Group 3, and Malte Meinshausen, lead developer of MAGICC, contributor to multiple IPCC reports and Lead Author in the IPCC AR6 Working Group I.

-As stated in the disclaimer, RCMIP is NOT focussed on coupled climate models and hence is not one of CMIP6's endorsed MIPs.
-It relies on the results of CMIP6 and uses the 'MIP' ending because it a) makes sense (being a model intercomparison project) and b) pays homage to the incredible efforts of the CMIP community over the years.
+As stated in the disclaimer, RCMIP is NOT focussed on coupled climate models and hence is not one of CMIP's endorsed MIPs.
+It relies on the results of CMIP and uses the 'MIP' ending because it a) makes sense (being a model intercomparison project) and b) pays homage to the incredible efforts of the CMIP community over the years.

 RCMIP is open to all modelling groups, which have scientific peer-reviewed papers that document their models or model applications.
 The invite remains open, so please don't hesitate to get in contact if you would like to join our mailing list.